VikingAgePod/vikingagepod.github.io/_posts/2017-02-02-charlemagne-saxon-wars-part-2.markdown

 blog: true
 ---

-## Charlemagne and the Saxon Wars Pt 2 - Carolingian Viking Age IV
+## Charlemagne and the Saxon Wars Pt 2 - Carolingian Viking Age V

 In this episode we conclude our discussion about the reign of Charlemagne and his 30 year-long war against the Saxons.